Shruti2208/android-tech-assessment/README.md

 *The latest fact should be on top of the list
 *History shows only previously loaded facts; the currently displayed home fact is excluded.
+*If the new fact fails to load or is cancelled, history remains unchanged.

 ### Scenario 4